jdanekrh/amqv7-workshop/demos/broker/addressing/README.md

 #### What's happening under the covers
 Pretty basic stuff, but it's good to know what has happened under the covers.

 The example application created a JMS queue consumer.
-The JMS AMQP (qpid JMS) client takes care of interacting the the AMQ7 broker to set up the relevant addresses, queues, routing types and server consumers.
+The JMS AMQP (qpid JMS) client takes care of interacting the the AMQ 7 broker to set up the relevant addresses, queues, routing types and server consumers.

 How does it do this?

 1. The JMS AMQP client library sends an AMQP packet (ATTACH) to the broker.
 This is essentially the AMQP way of sending request to create a queue subscriber.
 This packet has a bunch of information including the link name, durability, source and target address and some additional information (terminus capabilities) that defines the type of endpoint the user has requested (i.e. Queue).
-2. The AMQP protocol manager handles the packet0 and inteprets the ATTACH information, attempting to satisfy the AMQP request by interacting with the AMQ7 broker Core API.
+2. The AMQP protocol manager handles the packet0 and interprets the ATTACH information, attempting to satisfy the AMQP request by interacting with the AMQ 7 broker Core API.
 The steps that take to achieve this are as follows:
     1. Protocol manager inspects the ATTACH packet to determine whether a sender or receiver link should be created.
     2. Protocol manager uses the source address on the packet and interacts with the Core API to query for an address that matches.
     3. The broker checks to see if there are any terminus capabilities set on the ATTACH packet (the AMQP way of requesting certain features of the endpoint), in this case, QUEUE is present.